michaellimair/cs261-group8/backend/README.md

 8. Run the project with `python manage.py runserver`.

 Every time you start the project, run `python manage.py migrate` to ensure that you are on the latest version of the database.

+Lint the code base for code style issues by running `pipenv run pylint **/**.py`.
+This should be automatic if your Visual Studio Code is configured correctly.

 Run test cases by invoking the `python manage.py test` command.